gptHarshit/pokemon-lite-project/README.md

 Managing multiple states like list, filtered data, selected Pokémon, and favorites was confusing at first, but it became clearer after structuring the logic properly.

 ---

-## What I Learned

-* How APIs actually work in real projects
-* Handling multiple API calls
-* Managing state in React
-* Component separation (Card and Modal)
-* Using localStorage
-* Debugging issues step by step

----

-## Future Improvements

-* Improve UI design
-* Optimize type filtering (reduce API calls)
-* Add better animations
-* Implement infinite scroll

----

-## Conclusion

-This project helped me understand how a real-world React application works.

-It was not just about writing code, but about understanding how data flows and how different parts of the application are connected.